louwerse/website/content/papers/_index.md

 _Conference and working papers_

 **2018**

+Louwerse, T. & Otjes, S. (2018) Counting to 76.
+Rules and Norms in Legislative-Executive Relations in the Netherlands.
+Paper presented ECPR General Conference, Hamburg, 22-25 August.

+Louwerse, T. & Timmermans, A. (2018) Coalition Politics in the Netherlands: Old Solutions to New Problems.
+Paper presented at book workshop Coalition GOvernance in Western Europe, Lund, 17-18 May.

 Vonno, C.M.C. van & Louwerse, T. (2018) Hard Work Pays Off.
 Candidate Selection and Parliamentary Activity.
 Paper Presented at the Annual Conference of the European Political Science Association, Vienna, 21-23 June.

 **2017**
 Müller, S. & Louwerse, T.  (2017) Explaining Government Support Throughout the Legislative Cycle: A Comparative Analysis.
 Paper presented at the General Conference of the European Political Science Association, Milan, 22-24 June.